icecream17/tic-tac-toe-grow-for-website/README.md

    [ ] Add and delete people
    [ ] Add and delete bots
 [ ] Add more bots
+[ ] Reset button
 [ ] Create a tournament to rank the bots
    [ ] Game history
 [ ] Settings
    [ ] Green/red mode
+[ ] Highlight every square that has been played last by a player

 List of strategies
 [x] random   DONE